-The initial aim was to raise funds to develop common resources such as training, information sources and campaigning but such funds were a long time coming.
-The first two paid staff were eventually employed in 1983 following a grant from the Greater London Council.
-The first National Director was not employed until 1989.
-Meanwhile, membership grew steadily.
-In 1984, in the midst of the miners’ strike, membership increased by 80%, from 130 to 235.
-By 1994 it exceeded 800 and by 2000 it had been nearly 1,000.
+The initial aim was to raise funds to develop common resources such as training, information sources and campaigning.
+By 1983 the first two paid staff were employed thanks to a grant from the Greater London Council, the first National Director was employed in1989, and all the while membership grew steadily.
+In 1984, in the midst of the miners’ strike, membership increased by 80%, and by 1994 we had over 800 members.
+By the new millennium, we had nearly 1,000.

 - 1979 – FIAC formed as an unincorporated association with approx. 100 members